ETP v1.2 builds on early deployments of ETP v1.1

 Following the release of ETP v1.1 in 2016, some benchmarks and numerous operational implementations demonstrated the benefits of the new protocol, mostly in the realm of real-time drilling data transmittal from rig to centralized monitoring facilities.
 The quasi-absence of a lag time in transmittal (about 1 second compared to 10-15 seconds) was critical to successful monitoring.
+See the seminal World Oil article co-authored by Equinor, Kongsberg and Baker Hughes here.
 The reduction of transmitted volumes by a factor of 10 was useful to operations in remote locations using limited-bandwidth satellite communication systems.

 ETP v1.1 was also deployed by a few technology vendors to implement two-way data interoperability between different software platforms.

 The experience accrued during these 3 years indicated a strong potential for ETP to displace older protocols, if some shortcomings could be addressed and some new features were added to expand the scope of workflows supported by ETP.
 This led to the 2-year effort (2019 – 2021) to design, build and test ETP v1.2.